 Only journal articles can be requested and supplied through ArticleReach – books, book chapters, theses and conference papers have to be requested as an Inter-Library Loan.

 To use ArticleReach you must be registered as a Library user, not have any restrictions on your account due to large fines due or other reasons and you must have an email address registered on My Library Record.

 To make an ArticleReach request:

 - The 'Request It' option takes you automatically to ArticleReach when a journal article you want isn't available electronically.
 The link is displayed when viewing the results of searches of electronic resources, databases and electronic journals.
 All required data for the request form will be populated by this link.

-- You can also start a search yourself from the Go to an Article section of the Library Home Page web page.
-If you're beginning your search here you must enter the volume, year and starting page of the article you want as well as the journal title.
+- You can also start a search yourself from the Go to an Article tab of the e-journals section on the Library website home page ( If you're beginning your search here you must enter the volume, year and starting page of the article you want as well as the journal title.
 Include the ISSN (SUNCAT or WorldCat may help you to find it) for your request to be processed as quickly as possible, however the request can be processed without it, subject to a slight delay.
 On the ArticleReach request form, fill in the article's author and/or title to aid in quick identification of the correct article and remember to tick the box next to where it says 'item not on shelf/ejournal not available.'

 If the above options are not suitable, place a request direct on ArticleReach.